 - Allow your feelings to flow.
 Don’t try to stop that bout of sadness if it passes over you.
 You need to allow yourself to feel sad now and then so you can clear up the clogged feelings.
 Trying to suppress them will only make them stronger and worse to deal with later.

-- Learn relaxation techniques that you can use a moment’s notice.
+- Learn relaxation techniques.
 Yoga, meditation and gentle breathing exercises can help your mind stay calm and clear on a daily basis.
-More so they can stop you from going into a nervous breakdown while you wait for your test results.
+More so practising these relaxation techniques can stop you from going into a nervous breakdown while you wait for your test results.

-- Defensive pessimism is a great psychological technique.
-Approaching stressful situations with a lowered expectation about the desired outcome can help lower anxiety and bolster well being.
+- Defensive pessimism is a great psychological technique which you can try.
+Approaching stressful situations with little to no expectations about the desired outcome can help lower anxiety and enhance your well-being.
 Try keeping your expectations to a minimum and you’ll cut through a lot of negativity.

-Even before it shows up on the pregnancy test, many women do feel signs of pregnancy soon after conception.
-Look for these signs during your two-week wait:
+Many women feel signs of pregnancy soon after conception, even before a pregnancy test confirms it.
+Look for these signs during your two-week wait phase:

-- Your breasts feel tender and swollen.
-The bra might feel tighter and the breasts feel heavier and fuller.
+- Having tender and swollen breasts is a common sign of pregnancy.
+Your bra might feel tighter and the breasts may feel heavier and fuller.

 - Sensitivity and tingling feeling in your nipples.
-Every time you lay down on your tummy you feel aware of your breasts and some clothing might even feel irritating.
+Every time you lie down on your tummy, you might feel aware of your breasts and some clothing might even feel irritating.

-- Dysgeusia, it is a metallic taste in the mouth, which can be unpleasant.
+- Dysgeusia, which is described as having a metallic taste in the mouth.

 - Enhanced sense of smell.